benreynwar/htfft/README.md

     unrolled_fft.

 - stage
-  * A stage in a FFT where SIZE < N.  Used interally in the HTFFT.
+  * A stage in a FFT where SPCC < N.  Used interally in the HTFFT.
-  * Mostly working but poorly tested.
-Has issues with rounding an precision.
   * More [Stage Docs](/docs/stage.md)

 - butterfly